 DIVISION OF PLANNING AND DESIGN/PROGRAM SERVICES

-The Division of Planning and Design/Program Services provides design, planning, engineering, landscape architecture, and graphic design services.
+The Division of Planning and Design/Program Services provides design, planning, engineering and landscape architecture.
 The division maintains 130 park structures, plans and designs new and enhanced parks, plans infrastructure and landscape projects, and provides support for special projects.
 The Division supervises the five nature centers and provides nature education programming.

 DIVISION OF BUSINESS SERVICES

 The Division of Business Services coordinates human resources including training, evaluation, and volunteer programs.
-The Business Services division also manages the Parks' public relations initiatives, produces Parks' special events and concerts, and handles Parks Department customer service and reservations of Parks facilities.
+The Business Services division also manages the Parks’ public relations initiatives, graphic design services, produces Parks’ special events and concerts, and handles Parks Department customer service and reservations of Parks facilities.